 \section{Analysis in a fractal tree}

-We search for a qualitative estimation of the pressures induced by the surface tension in the generations of the airway tree.
-The geometry of the bronchial tree is approximated with a cascade of bifurcating cylindrical airways~\cite{mauroy_interplay_2003, mauroy_optimal_2004}, see Fig. \ref{fractalFig}.
-The airways are numbered by using a generation index $i$ that represents the number of bifurcations from the root of the tree, i.e. the trachea, to the considered airway.
+We seek a qualitative estimation of the pressures induced by surface tension in the generations of the airway tree.
+The geometry of the bronchial tree is approximated as a cascade of bifurcating cylindrical airways~\cite{mauroy_interplay_2003, mauroy_optimal_2004}, as shown in Fig. \ref{fractalFig}.
+The airways are numbered by using a generation index $i$, which represents the number of bifurcations from the root of the tree, i.e., the trachea, to the considered airway.
 We assume that the dimensions of the airways between two consecutive generations are related by a homothetic factor $h$, independent of the generation index.
-The theoretical value $h = (1/2)^{1/3} \simeq 0.79$ has been found to represent adequately the geometry of the mammal lung \mbox{\cite{weibel_morphometry_1963, weibel_pathway_1984, mauroy_optimal_2004, tawhai_ct-based_2004, sobac_allometric_2019, noel_origin_2020}}.
+The theoretical value $h = (1/2)^{1/3} \simeq 0.79$ has been found to adequately represent the geometry of the mammalian lung \mbox{\cite{weibel_morphometry_1963, weibel_pathway_1984, mauroy_optimal_2004, tawhai_ct-based_2004, sobac_allometric_2019, noel_origin_2022}}.

-We assume that the mucus layer in this geometry has a negligible thickness relatively to the airways radii \cite{weibel_pathway_1984, karamaoun_new_2019}.
-Then, the principal curvatures of the air--Bingham fluid interface in the generation $i$ can be assimilated to the cylindrical airway principal curvatures: $1/r_i$ in the radial direction and $0$ in the axial direction.
+We assume that the mucus layer in this geometry has a negligible thickness relative to the airways radii \cite{weibel_pathway_1984, karamaoun_new_2019}.
+The principal curvatures of the air--Bingham fluid interface in generation $i$ can then be approximated by the principal curvatures of the cylindrical airway: $1/r_i$ in the radial direction and $0$ in the axial direction.
 These curvatures induce a Laplace pressure drop $p_{L,i}$ between the air and the Bingham fluid:

-Since the airways are considered as perfect cylinders, the radius within a single bronchus does not vary.
-Thus, there is no gradient of Laplace pressure and the Bingham fluid is motionless.
+Since the airways are considered perfect cylinders, the radius within a single bronchus does not vary.
+Thus, there is no gradient of Laplace pressure, and the Bingham fluid is motionless.
 However, the radii vary between the airways, as the distal (deep) bronchi are smaller than the proximal (upper) ones.
-Because of this change of curvature, the amplitude of the pressure drop increases with the generation index.
+Because of this change in curvature, the amplitude of the pressure drop increases with the generation index.
 This implies that a pressure gradient exists between two successive generations, which are connected through bifurcations.